Skip to content

 Are Rebounders Good For Bone Density?

 Think trampolines are just for kids’ birthday parties?
 Think again.
-The short answer: yes, rebounders can help improve bone density.
-Bouncing might look like fun and games, but it’s quietly doing big things for your bones.
+The short answer: yes, rebounders are a form of exercise that can play a role in keeping you active.
+Bouncing might look like fun and games, but it provides movement that helps with fitness, balance, and joint-friendly activity.

 Understanding Bone Density and Exercise

-Bones aren’t as solid as we imagine.
-They’re living tissue that constantly remodels and strengthens when put under the right kind of stress.
-Exercise is the spark that keeps this process going.
+Bones are living tissue that respond to the right kind of stress.
+Exercise is one of the signals that keeps this process going.

 The Science of Impact and Bone Health